RithwickL/Envison/README.md

 Contact_Forum.html: The contact page for Envision.

+scholarship.html: The page where users can find scholarships by name, amount, and date.

+scholarship.css: The stylesheet for the scholarship page.

 style.css/Envison.css: The stylesheets for the project.

 script.js: The JavaScript file for dynamic functionality.

+backgroundfists.png: the Background for the homepage

+EnvisonLogo.png: the logo for the project

 Features
 Interactive Map: Uses Leaflet.js to display a map with markers for various institutions.
 Country Selection: Dropdown menu allows users to select a country to view relevant institutions.
 Responsive Design: Designed to work well on different devices.
-Data Storing Forum: Data stored from comments and posts made in the Contact Forum Page
+Data Storing Forum: Data stored from comments and posts made in the Contact Forum Page Scholarship Storage: Custom Built naviagtion to find scholarships for school

 Installation
 Clone the repository: